khakhalin/Dynamic-clamp-2018/reviews and responses.md

 --------------------------

-# Reviews from J Neurosci, 2018 Nov 01 (rejection letter)
+# Reviews from J Neurosci, 2018 Nov 01 (rejection)

 These reviews were received on Nov 1st 2018 from J Neurosci, as this paper was rejected by the editor.
 We decided to include these reviews to our next submission, and to this repository, and provide our responses to each of the critiques.